kaif618/Python/hangman_game/readme.md

 ✅ **Duplicate Guess Prevention** – No penalty for repeated letters!
 ✅ **ASCII Art Hangman Stages** – Visual representation of your doom!
 ✅ **Easy-to-Understand Interface** – Simple text-based UI for seamless play!
+✅ **Added Hint System** – Provides You hint when you are about to loser!

 ---